Workers Compensation in Tennessee

 Workers Compensation Statistics in Tennessee?

 The Bureau of Labor Statistics reports that the leading causes of work-related injury in Tennessee are overexertion, falls, and equipment injuries.
 The most commonly reported injuries are sprains, strains, and tears.
-The industries with the highest rates of workplace injuries are natural resource and mining, followed by educational and health services.
+The industries with the highest rates of workplace injuries are natural resources and mining, followed by educational and health services.
 In addition, the highest rates of fatalities are in the construction industry, with the primary cause being transportation injuries.
-In fact, half of all reported workplace injuries in Tennessee result in missed work, work restriction, or job transfer.
+Half of all reported workplace injuries in Tennessee result in missed work, work restriction, or job transfer.

 How Does Workers Comp Work in Tennessee?

-The steps you take immediately following a workplace incident in Tennessee are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Tennessee are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
 Don’t delay receiving help from a Tennessee healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury